lynx-x-ray-observatory/soxs/doc/source/users_guide/spectra.rst

 AtomDB table files will be looked for in (1) the current working directory and (2) the location specified by ``soxs_data_dir`` in the :ref:`config`.

-Once you have an :class:`~soxs.spectra.ApecGenerator` object, you can use it to generate thermal spectra using the :meth:`~soxs.spectra.ApecGenerator.get_spectrum` method.
+Once you have an :class:`~soxs.apec.ApecGenerator` object, you can use it to generate thermal spectra using the :meth:`~soxs.apec.ApecGenerator.get_spectrum` method.
 The parameters are:

 * ``kT``: The temperature of the plasma, with default units of keV